-• Precomputations: The internal knowledge of the preferred recovery actions often results from precomputations which may be performed either locally or by an external unit (in the case of the centralized operation mode).
-It needs to be emphasized that this process is initiated during the normal network operation period and in most cases should have completed by the time of the next failure event.
+Precomputations: The internal knowledge of the preferred recovery actions often results from precomputations which may be performed either locally or by an external unit (in the case of the centralized operation mode).
+It needs to be emphasized that this process is initiated during the normal network operation period and

+- in most cases should have completed by the time of the next failure event.
 Consequently, at the time of failure, the involved forwarding devices can redirect messages almost instantly.
-The related cost depends on the algorithmic complexity of the design, ranging from polynomial-time solutions to NP-hard problems.

-- Memory requirements: To be able to perform the failover within milliseconds, forwarding devices need to develop and maintain internal state information that will define the preferred alternative network interfaces in different failure scenarios.
+The related cost depends on the algorithmic complexity of the design, ranging from polynomial-time solutions to NP-hard problems. - Memory requirements: To be able to perform the failover within milliseconds, forwarding devices need to develop and maintain internal state information that will define the preferred alternative network interfaces in different failure scenarios.
 In the context of modern programmable switches relying on expensive Ternary Content-Addressable Memory (TCAM) modules that are able to perform wildcard matches, it is desired that only the minimum required amount of information be stored in such memory modules to preserve space.
-Depending on how particular fast-recovery solutions have been designed, the memory-related overhead may either be constant or be bound to some parameters of the network such as number of destination prefixes. - Signaling: Some fast-recovery designs rely on additional signaling to carry important information between the in-
+Depending on how particular fast-recovery solutions have been designed, the memory-related overhead may either be constant or be bound to some parameters of the network

-Fig. 36: Classification of the presented fast-recovery mechanisms with respect to the maximum number of failures they were designed to deal with.
+Fig. 37: Classification of the presented fast-recovery mechanisms with respect to the maximum number of failures they were designed to deal with.
 Note that under some specific circumstances, fast-recovery mechanisms designed to handle single failures might still be able to deal with multiple failures effectively (for example, when the failed components are located in different regions of a well-connected network).